Associated primes of powers of edge ideals and ear decompositions of graphs: Introduction

-The authors are thankful to Amin Seyed Fakhari, Dariush Kiani and Sara Saeedi Madani for pointing out that the induced subgraphs considered in this paper should have no isolated vertices.
+{\bf Acknowledgement}.
+This work is supported by Vietnam National Foundation for Science and Technology Development under grant number 101.04-2017.19.
+The authors are thankful to Amin Seyed Fakhari, Dariush Kiani and Sara Saeedi Madani for pointing out that the weighted graph considered Proposition \ref{socle 2} and Theorem \ref{max 2} must have no isolated vertices.
+They are also thankful to the anonymous referee for many suggestions which have improved the presentation of this paper.